PERQ (PERQ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PERQ Historical Price

-According to the latest data gathered on PERQ live price page, the current price of PERQ is 0USD.
-The circulating supply of PERQ(PERQ) is 373.56M PERQ , giving it a market capitalization of $344.10K.
+According to the latest data gathered on PERQ live price page, the current price of PERQ is 0.00100282USD.
+The circulating supply of PERQ(PERQ) is 375.61M PERQ , giving it a market capitalization of $377.66K.

 The PERQ Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PERQ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.